 Released by Cornell in 2008 to restore vigor to the red fresh potato scene and qualified as “heirlooms-to-be” by Gourmet.
 Resists skinning, scab, hollow heart, internal defects and growth cracks.

 The word “Adirondack” is thought to come from the Mohawk word ‘ha-de-ron-dah’ meaning ‘eaters of trees.’
-French missionary Joseph-François Lafitau explained that the word was used by the Iroquoi as a derogatory term for groups of Algonquins who did not practice agriculture and therefore sometimes had to eat tree bark to survive harsh winters.
-Indigenous Royalties.
+French missionary Joseph-François Lafitau recorded that the word was used by the Iroquois as a derogatory term for groups of Algonquins who did not practice agriculture and therefore sometimes ate tree bark to survive harsh winters.
+Indigenous Royalties. ②

 We have no suitable substitutions for this unusual variety: even if you accept substitutions, you will receive a refund instead of potatoes if this variety is out of stock.

-Bulk prices (net, no additional discounts), apply to orders over 1000 lbs.
+Bulk prices (net, no additional discounts), apply to orders over $1,200.
 Download bulk price list